Wireless

 What do I do if I am getting a bad signal strength?

-Electrical items like microwaves, radios, and game console controllers or thick concrete walls can interfere with Wi-Fi signal.
-If your signal is consistently poor or you cannot get signal, contact us sac-helpdesk@alamo.edu or contact us 210-486-0777
+Electrical items like microwaves, radios, and game console controllers or thick concrete walls can interfere with Wi-Fi signals.
+If your signal is consistently poor or you cannot get a signal, contact us at sac-helpdesk@alamo.edu or contact us at 210-486-0777

 How do I report a wireless connectivity issue?

-If you are having a connection problem related to the wireless network, you can report to our College Helpdesk at 210-486-0777 or send an email to sac-helpdesk@alamo.edu.
-You can also stop by at MLC 710 (OTS Service Center) for Walk-In technical support assistance.
+If you are having a connection problem related to the wireless network, you can report it to our College Helpdesk at 210-486-0777 or send an email to sac-helpdesk@alamo.edu.
+You can also stop by MLC 208 (Laptop Distribution Center) for walk-in technical support assistance.

 How can I request a new wireless location or service expansion?

 Requests for new wireless locations or service expansions are submitted via Footprints.
-Once we receive this request, an OTS specialist will contact you to confirm details for this request.
+Once we receive this request, an OTS specialist will contact you to confirm the details of this request.
 For special events that require wireless connectivity, consult with one of our OTS specialists.